Jcrash29/jcrash29.github.com/travels/_posts/2017-06-17-CAWithFamily.md

 It was another lovely morning waking up to coffee with my mom.
 We chatted for an hour about all parts of life.
 At around 8:30 people began to wake up and we started to pack for our trip up north.
 By waiting till after 9:30 we managed to avoid some (read: not enough)  traffic.

+## Steve has the best job

+In Santa Barbara we met with Steve at the Sea Center where he gave us a personal tour of the museum.
+We got to touch a swell shark, pet a sea hare, learn about jellies, and many other interesting things.

+We were all very jealous of Steve's new office, ocean view every day, working with kids on the beach daily with great colleagues.

+After the museum Steve recommend that we visit the Old Mission to see the recent chalk art that had been drawn.
+It was amazing to see such great artists!

+Finally we made our way to Fanchesci Park to get a high altitude view of Santa Barbara.
+We are all very jealous of the people who get to live up there!

 # Quotes

 * "Thank you everyone for being here,  if you weren't here it would just be a couple of nerds getting drunk with our stuff" - Nick at the wedding